gemrb/gemrb.github.io/Dev-docs.md

 - gemrb - the main project
 - gemrb.github.io — this very website
 - iesh - IE python shell
+- gemrb-assets - for demo data source files, misc project art and more

 The engine sees by far the most action, but if you're interested in something different, all the projects are open to contribution.